murtaza52/hs-2/README.md

 3) If the content returned is not html then an error message will be displayed. ex http://feeds.washingtonpost.com/rss/politics

-4) If an url with the same domain name is requested more than twice in 5 secs, then the fetching is throttled - the url is fetched after a delay of 5 secs on the third attempt.
+4) If an url with the same domain name is requested more than twice in 5 secs, then the fetching is throttled - the url is fetched after a delay of 5 secs on the third attempt under 5 secs.
 (There is a known bug which affects the fetching on the fourth attempt)

 5) A defdomain function can be defined with a prohibited domain, and all requests to such a domain will be blocked. ex http://prohib2.com